opensumi/docs/docs/develop/how-to-contribute.en.md

 In addition, you can also use the `Launch Backend` and `Launch Frontend` of the debug panel to start the `Node process` and `Browser process` respectively for debugging.

-### extension process
+### Extension process

 For the `extension process`, you can use `VSCode` or the `Attach to Extension Host` method in the debugging panel built on OpenSumi to debug the `extension process`.
-Occasionally, you can directly open the `chrome://inspect` panel for code debugging (it is easier to use).
-You can get the debugging after the framework is running by filling in `localhost:9999` in the discovery port The process is debugged, as shown in the following figure:
+Occasionally, you can directly open the `chrome://inspect` panel for code debugging (easy to use).
+You can get the debugging after the framework is running by filling in `localhost:9999` in the discovery port, so the process is debugged, as shown in the following figure:

 ![Extension process](https://img.alicdn.com/imgextra/i4/O1CN01qr67Fb1LCxJsM9S8p_!!6000000001264-2-tps-2500-1412.png#id=MrtyW&originHeight=1412&originWidth=2500&originalType=binary&ratio=1&status=done&style)

-## PR rules
+## PR Rules

 Each commit should be as small as possible, and you need to fill in your commit information in accordance with [ng4's submission specifications](https://www.npmjs.com/package/@commitlint/config-conventional#type-enum).